IHL Receives $57K Grant from AT&T for Scholarship Search Tool

 Google Apps to be Introduced to MUW Students

-University for Women's Information Technology Services (ITS) recently announced that it will be introducing Google Apps to students in March 2008.
+Mississippi University for Women's Information Technology Services (ITS) recently announced that it will be introducing Google Apps to students in March 2008.
 MUW will be the first university in Mississippi to implement the service.
 The program will offer access to free services such as email, the ability to create and edit a personal calendar, instant messaging, on-line storage to save important projects and documents and programs similar to Office products.
 Advantages of the applications are that students can access the services from any computer with an Internet connection.
 "We believe that Google Apps leverages our existing investments and allows the university to provide extraordinary technology to our students," Larry Jones, MUW director of ITS, said.
 The new applications provide students with more network storage space.
 This solves the problem of emailing files to one's own email account or saving it onto a jump drive.
 Marco Obaid, assistant director of ITS and network administrator, added, "Google Apps offers the latest and greatest cutting-edge technology to our students.
 Students will also be able to access these services from anywhere, including their mobile phones (granted the cell phone service plans include data plans)."
 Google Apps includes four services - Gmail, Google Calendar, Google Talk, and Google Docs.
+Learn more.

 MISSISSIPPI VALLEY STATE UNIVERSITY NEWS